thr0wn/aranea--weave/README.md

 Super simple crawler using elisp.
 It may help you in small tasks or help to study elisp as it did to me.

 ## Install
-In Emacs:
+In your Emacs:
 ```
 M-x package-vc-install RET https://github/thr0wn/aranea--weave RET
 ```

 ## Usage
+Here are some snippets using the package.
 ### Download a single formatted html from a url
-Download grindosaur of Digimon World 1 as html.
+Download full grindosaur page of Digimon World 1 as html.
 Note that `url-copy-file` could do the same job.
 ```elisp
 ;; load 'arane--weave after installation
 (require 'aranea--weave)